nitundatta8/tamagotchi/README.md

 * - Mametchi has a name and a food level of 10 when it is created.
 * - Mametchi will ask for food after 5 seconds, it will decrease and then we will increase the food level.
 * - When Mametchi goes to sleep if the lights is on the happy meter goes down by 5.
 If the lights are off the happy meter goes up by 5.
+* - When Mametchi gets play time the happy meter goes up by 10, if we are busy with coding exercises and can't play then happy meter goes down by 5.

 ## Known Bugs